lex-node/governance/constitution/constitution.md

     * 17ca63e4ff7535a40512c550dd0267e519cafc1a@seed2.testnet.pokt.network:26656
     * f99386c6d7cd42a486c63ccd80f5fbea68759cd7@seed3.testnet.pokt.network:26656
 * **Pocket Network Foundation** or **Foundation**: the Pocket Network Foundation, a Cayman Islands foundation company limited by guarantee
-* **Stakeholder:** any Party who has a valid Governance Stake.
 * **Pocket Protocol:** the validity, consensus and coordination rules and procedures embodied in Pocket Core.
 * **Pocket Technologies:** Pocket Core and the other software and technologies integral to the Pocket Network or Pocket Blockchain, including all software at https://github.com/pokt-network.
 * **POKT:** the unit of account recognized as "POKT" by Pocket Core on the Pocket Network and Pocket Blockchain.
 Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" or "balance" field for each unique address / public key on the Pocket Blockchain.
 POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain
 * **POKT Block Reward:** the POKT that is automatically minted in accordance with the Pocket Protocol every time a proposed block is validated by Validator Nodes on the Pocket Network for inclusion in the Pocket Blockchain
-* **POKT DevFund Award:** the portion of each POKT Block Reward that is [automatically] allocated to the Council [Smart Contract] [NOTE TO DRAFT: mechanics of how POKT rewards get controlled by Council to be discussed given cross-chain dynamics etc.]
+* **POKT DevFund Award:** the portion of each POKT Block Reward that is allocated to the Council On-Chain Treasury in accordance with the Pocket Protocol.
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Seed Node:** a Node (other than a Validator Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
 * **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council
+* **Stakeholder:** any Party who has a valid Governance Stake.
 * **Supermajority Approval:** 80% Support and 50% Minimum Approval from Voting Token holders
 * **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
 * **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)